 Are Heritage Christian School teachers State of Iowa certified?

 Yes.
 All classroom teachers must be certified to teach by the State of Iowa and are responsible to maintain that certification.

 Yes.
-Each year, in October, 3rd-8th grade students take Iowa Assessment tests (formally ITBS).
-The testing is done each morning from the start of the day through about 11am, Monday through Thursday.
+Each year, in the spring, 3rd-8th grade students take standardized tests.
+In the past students took the Iowa Assessments.
+In 2020 students will begin taking the Iowa State Assessment of Student Progress (ISASP).
 Each year, our students score exceptionally well, often above the 95th percentile.

 At Heritage, starting in pre-kindergarten, our students are exposed to the fine arts and physical education classes.
 This not only broadens their exposure to different disciplines, it also provides them time to interact with other dedicated teachers who are eager to share their passion for their subject matter with the children.
 Heritage offers Art Appreciation, Music Appreciation, Heritage Singers (2nd-8th grade choir), Heritage Band (5th-8th grade), Physical Education classes, Athletics (5th-8th grades).
 For those students who are naturally gifted athletically, and whose parents want more opportunities for them, there is the freedom to dual enroll in the public school system to participate in football, volleyball, and basketball.